artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 =================================== ===

 The ``--completed-dir`` option is used to automatically move files (e.g. XML files during an import) into a completed directory after they have imported.
 This can be useful during troubleshooting, to determine which files have imported and which have failed.
 The option takes a file path to the chosen directory as its parameter.
 You must manually create the directory first - the task will not automatically generate one at the specified location.
+Example
-Example use:
+use:

 .. code-block:: bash

    php symfony import:bulk --completed-dir="/path/to/my/completed-directory" /path/to/my/importFolder

+The ``--schema`` option is deprecated and should not be used.

 The ``--output`` option will generate a simple CSV file containing details of the import process, including the time elapsed and memory used during each